fanahanmc/fanahanmc.github.io/README.md

 In this project, the trajectory of a football is modelled based on frames from a given video, using both object recognition and image processing techniques.
 The modelled trajectory is then simulated using a number of different visualisations, and estimates of speed, maximum height reached and total distance travelled are also calculated.

-Mathematica was used to develop this project, a very powerful mathematical computer program capable of generating complex interactive plots and visualisations.
-If you are lucky enough to have access to Mathatica, then you can find the Mathematica notebook and all image and video files used for the project in the following [GitHub repository](https://github.com/fanahanmc/football-flight-model-sim).
-Otherwise, you can view a PDF of the project notebook at the [following link](https://fanahanmc.github.io/PDF_files/ACM40730_Project_static.pdf), although without the interactive plotting capabilites.
+Mathematica was used to develop this project.
+If you are lucky enough to have access to Mathematica, then you can find the project notebook and all image and video files in the following [GitHub repository](https://github.com/fanahanmc/football-flight-model-sim).
+Otherwise, you can view a PDF of the project notebook including all output and plots at the [following link](https://fanahanmc.github.io/PDF_files/ACM40730_Project_static.pdf), albeit without the interactive elements.

 ![img](img/footballgif1.gif)
 ![img](img/footballgif5.gif)